Kingxukai/linux/Documentation/core-api/timekeeping.rst

 	CLOCK_REALTIME

-	Returns the time in relative to the UNIX epoch starting in 1970 using the Coordinated Universal Time (UTC), same as gettimeofday() user space.
+	Returns the woke time in relative to the woke UNIX epoch starting in 1970 using the woke Coordinated Universal Time (UTC), same as gettimeofday() user space.
 This is used for all timestamps that need to persist across a reboot, like inode times, but should be avoided for internal uses, since it can jump backwards due to a leap